NinjaRMM/ninjaone_mobile_screening_android/README.md

 2. Feel free to improve any pre-developed code.
 If so, please add a new IMPROVEMENTS_README.md to the project and list the improvements you've made.

-3. Things to fix/add:
+3. Assignment Steps:

-   3.1 - Navigation Assessment
+   3.1 - Create A User
-   - In the ScreeningNavHost.kt file, add a Nested Navigation Graph for the Navigation Assessment.
+   - In the ScreeningNavHost.kt file, add a Nested Navigation Graph for the Create User flow.
-   - In the Navigation Assessment Navigation Graph, add three destinations in the following order: PersonalDataScreen, PersonalPreferencesScreen, and CreateUserScreen.
+   - In the Create User Navigation Graph, add three destinations in the following order: PersonalDataScreen, PersonalPreferencesScreen, and CreateUserScreen.
    - PersonalDataScreen: This screen must contain "Email" input TextField, "Password" input TextField, and a "Next" button.
       - Email TextField -> is valid with a normal format such as username@domain.com.
       - Password TextField -> is valid with at least one letter, and one number, and the minimum length is 6.